 FOUR PAWS has been active in Croatia since 2014, working to improve the situation of brown bears in captivity.
-Today, six bears are still being kept in conditions unsuited to their species in the vicinity of restaurants or in private or unlicensed mini zoos.
 Until autumn 2017, national legislation allowed bears to be kept privately and without an official permit.
 FOUR PAWS has worked over the past years to eliminate this grey zone and criminalise the keeping of brown bears in an inadequate environment.
-Now more animals can be rescued from captivity in poor conditions.

 A major milestone